Benefits of Preventative Maintenance

 APS has worked with enough property managers to understand the amount of stress they’re under, and that the last thing they need to worry about is their gate failing, or worse, falling!
 For this reason, preventative maintenance is a huge factor in client success.
 The unfortunate times companies pass on this service, they are eventually met with overwhelming expensive and avoidable problems.

 Preventative maintenance can be incredibly financially beneficial for property managers and convenient for their residents.
-It provides accountable oversight and information to the property manager on how the equipment is performing, how long it will last, and how to plan for the necessary upgrades or replacement.
+It provides accountable oversight and information to the property manager on how the equipment is performing, how long it will last, and how to plan for the necessary upgrades or replacements.
 While performing these routine inspections, APS is able to notify property managers before a catastrophic failure occurs, and provide solutions for repair.
 Also, if major replacement costs are necessary, APS can work with the customer to build a plan for the needed upgrades during the regularly scheduled visits, saving the property manager time and money!

 For example, before ultimately signing up for a maintenance plan, one APS client made multiple service calls over a span of two years that, as you can see from the chart, cost significantly more than the cost of an annual maintenance contract.